BardicDefense/purple-hack/testtexoutput.md

   such, the difficulty of move silently checks against them is one difficulty higher.

-- **Armor**: If wearing non-magical medium or heavy armor, increase the difficulty by one level.
+- **Armour**: If wearing non-magical medium or heavy armour, increase the difficulty by one level.

 - **Group Checks**: If a group attempts to sneak together, this is a